COVID-19 antibodies might not last for long, which could be bad news for a vaccine

 Of course, this also means the opposite is true.
 That if the body is incapable of making a lasting immune response that clears the virus, it’s possible a vaccine won’t be able to do that either.
 And if that’s the case, it’s possible a new COVID-19 vaccine may be needed every year, much how like we need a new flu vaccine every year.

 The good news is that none of this is certain yet.
-The study that showed rapidly declining antibodies used a very small sample size: it used a group of just 37 symptomatic people and 37 asymptomatic people.
+The study that showed rapidly declining antibodies used a very small sample size: It used a group of just 37 symptomatic people and 37 asymptomatic people.
 It’s also important to note that antibody tests can be inaccurate, and some research has given hope that even low levels of antibodies might be able to stop reinfection.
 But the simple truth is, scientists just don’t know for sure yet.
 The disease and virus are still too new.
-However, even is a vaccine can be found, many experts now think it won’t be until 2021 at the earliest.
+However, even if a vaccine can be found, many experts now think it won’t be until 2021 at the earliest.